 Hamilton Artists Inc. is seeking dynamic proposals from artists and curators at various stages of their careers and from across disciplines for both its James and Cannon Galleries.
 The Cannon Gallery is juried internationally and is seeking open proposals from both artists and curators at all levels of their careers.
 The James Gallery is primarily a members exhibition space and seeks applications for a series of thematic calls listed below.
 (Please refer to the descriptions of the Galleries to decide which is more appropriate for your needs/ practice).
 Selections criteria are informed by the Inc.’s mandated objectives.
 As an artist-run centre, the Inc. is interested in works that have potential impact, push boundaries and engage with critical, conceptual and/or experimental contexts from diverse perspectives.
 The Inc. supports and encourages submissions showcasing artists and curators most recent endeavors as well as works that incite conversation and explore expanded art practices.

 Hamilton Artists Inc.’s exhibition schedule is committed through to 2017.
-The deadline for submissions in the Cannon Gallery is ongoing.
+The deadline for submissions in the Cannon Gallery is November 15, annually.

 Exhibitions in the Cannon Gallery adhere to, and where possible exceed, recommended CARFAC compensation to artists.
 Applications may be project or practice based in scope.